 Authorized Shares.
-An aggregate of 7,587,942 shares of our common stock were reserved for issuance under our 2019 Plan.
-As of , 2022, options to purchase shares of our common stock remained outstanding under our 2019 Plan.
-In the event that an outstanding option, restricted stock award or other award for any reason expires or is canceled, the shares allocable to such award shall be added to the number of shares then available for issuance under our 2022 Plan once adopted by our board of directors and approved by our stockholders.
+An aggregate of 3,077,023 shares of our common stock were reserved for issuance under our 2019 Plan.
+As of June 30, 2022, options to purchase 2,072,851 shares of our common stock remained outstanding under our 2019 Plan.
+In the event that an outstanding option, restricted stock award or other award for any reason expires or is canceled, the shares allocable to such award shall be added to the number of shares then available for issuance under our 2022 Plan.